Create a read replica cluster

 helloworld3 in their name.
 You should see something as follows, corresponding to our primary cluster.

-In AWS, browse to Instances and do the same search, you should see 3 nodes corresponding to our read replica cluster.
+In AWS, browse to Instances and do the same search, you should see three nodes corresponding to our read replica cluster.

 We have successfully created a hybrid cloud deployment with the primary cluster in GCP and the read replica cluster in AWS!